johnstonskj/johnstonskj.github.io/quotes.md

 _There are 2 hard problems in computer science: cache invalidation, naming things, and off-by-1 errors_
 — **Unknown**

+_The trouble with programmers is that you can never tell what a programmer is doing until it's too late._
+— **Seymour Cray**

 _Most of you are familiar with the virtues of a programmer.
 There are three, of course: laziness, impatience, and hubris._